okikeSolutions/patchplane/ROADMAP.md

 For alpha, graph UI, multi-sandbox backends, weighted scoring, full enterprise RBAC, and Origin-style forge behavior remain explicitly deferred.

+UI strategy: do not fork or adopt a full dashboard starter.
+PatchPlane already has TanStack Start, WorkOS, Convex, Paraglide, Effect runtime, theme, and shadcn/base-nova wiring in place.
+Use the existing app shell and compose screens from `apps/client/src/components/ui` components.
+Copy small layout ideas or shadcn blocks only when useful, but preserve PatchPlane's current integration surface.

 ---

 ## 2. Milestones